myspc-development/art-test/docs/guides/user/dashboard-customization.md

 This document explains how ArtPulse stores each user's dashboard layout, which REST and AJAX actions are involved, and the expected widget schema.
 It supplements the [User Dashboard Layout Codex](../../widgets/widget-layout-import-export-guide.md).

 Dashboards for members, artists and organizations are all rendered through the `[ap_user_dashboard]` shortcode.
 Each role has a default widget order but individual users can rearrange and hide widgets to suit their needs.
 The saved layout is restored whenever they return to their dashboard.
+The **Add Widget** panel in the admin editor now lists role tags so administrators can quickly see which roles can access a widget and filter the list accordingly.

 ## Layout Storage